Allosteric regulation: Pharmacology

 Allosteric modulation of a receptor results from the binding of allosteric modulators at a different site (a "regulatory site") from that of the endogenous ligand (an "active site") and enhances or inhibits the effects of the endogenous ligand.
 Under normal circumstances, it acts by causing a conformational change in a receptor molecule, which results in a change in the binding affinity of the ligand.
 In this way, an allosteric ligand modulates the receptor's activation by its primary orthosteric ligand, and can be thought to act like a dimmer switch in an electrical circuit, adjusting the intensity of the response.

 For example, the GABAA receptor has two active sites that the neurotransmitter gamma-aminobutyric acid (GABA) binds, but also has benzodiazepine and general anaesthetic agent regulatory binding sites.
 These regulatory sites can each produce positive allosteric modulation, potentiating the activity of GABA.
-Diazepam is a positive allosteric modulator at the benzodiazepine regulatory site, and its antidote flumazenil is an receptor antagonist.
+Diazepam is a positive allosteric modulator at the benzodiazepine regulatory site, and its antidote flumazenil is a receptor antagonist.

 More recent examples of drugs that allosterically modulate their targets include the calcium-mimicking cinacalcet and the HIV treatment maraviroc.

 Allosteric sites as drug targets

-Allosteric sites may represent a novel drug target.
+Allosteric proteins are involved in, and are central in many diseases, and allosteric sites may represent a novel drug target.
 There are a number of advantages in using allosteric modulators as preferred therapeutic agents over classic orthosteric ligands.
 For example, G protein-coupled receptor (GPCR) allosteric binding sites have not faced the same evolutionary pressure as orthosteric sites to accommodate an endogenous ligand, so are more diverse.
 Therefore, greater GPCR selectivity may be obtained by targeting allosteric sites.
 This is particularly useful for GPCRs where selective orthosteric therapy has been difficult because of sequence conservation of the orthosteric site across receptor subtypes.
 Also, these modulators have a decreased potential for toxic effects, since modulators with limited co-operativity will have a ceiling level to their effect, irrespective of the administered dose.
 Another type of pharmacological selectivity that is unique to allosteric modulators is based on co-operativity.
 An allosteric modulator may display neutral co-operativity with an orthosteric ligand at all subtypes of a given receptor except the subtype of interest, which is termed "absolute subtype selectivity".
 If an allosteric modulator does not possess appreciable efficacy, it can provide another powerful therapeutic advantage over orthosteric ligands, namely the ability to selectively tune up or down tissue responses only when the endogenous agonist is present.
 Oligomer-specific small molecule binding sites are drug targets for medically relevant morpheeins.